Notice: www.finnonlake.com is not associated with the lake’s owning entity. Click Me!

-© 2009-2014 ; ALL RIGHTS RESERVED
+© 2009-2017 ; ALL RIGHTS RESERVED

 Finnon Lake is close to so many activities……There are an additional array of activities which are nearby as well.
-The Eldorado National Forest; the Marshall gold discovery site / Sutter's Mill in Coloma; ATV trails in Georgetown; White water rafting on the South Fork of the American River; the Rubicon Trail for you Jeep fans; and the town of Placerville also known as "Old Hangtown."
+The Eldorado National Forest (check out their camping areas as well); the Marshall gold discovery site / Sutter's Mill in Coloma; ATV trails in Georgetown; White water rafting on the South Fork of the American River; the Rubicon Trail for you Jeep fans; and the town of Placerville also known as "Old Hangtown."
 The oldest suspension bridge in California is nearby.
 The oldest, still operating, hardware store west of the Mississippi and oldest, still operating, newspaper west of the Mississippi are in Placerville as well.
 Come visit us and our neighbors, you'll enjoy the peace and quiet, as well as the activities.
 Click on the MAPS & ACTIVITIES page to see several additional things you may do while visiting the area.
 AND - if you enjoy stargazing on a dark evening bring your telescope, or binoculars.
 The night sky can be unbelievably clear and dark.

 For additional history of the immediate area surrounding the lake click HERE.